 We are often asked how we do neuroscience research at Numenta and what it means to focus on cortical theory.
 We read many neuroscience papers and published results to get a deep understanding of neuroanatomy, neurophysiology, and cortical function.
 We propose theories about how the detailed architecture of the neocortex implements these functions.
 We ensure our work satisfies biological constraints and test our theories via simulation.
 Since we do not do any wet lab work, we collaborate with experimentalists that run investigations and give us feedback.
 We also host scientists through our Visiting Scholar Program.

-We document our research in several ways, including peer-reviewed journal papers, conference proceedings, research reports, invited talks, and a living book titled BAMI (Biological and Machine Intelligence).
-In addition, we place all of our software, from our commercial grade applications to our daily research commits, in our open source project, NuPIC.
+We document our research in several ways, including peer-reviewed journal papers, conference proceedings, research reports, and invited talks.
+In addition, we place our daily research commits in an open source project and answer questions about our research posted on our forums.
 We strive to be completely open in everything we do.

 Although there is much to do, we have made significant progress on several key aspects of cortical theory.
 We are filling in the pieces of the common cortical circuit that underlines all of intelligence.
 We have made discoveries on how neurons make predictions, the role of dendritic spikes in cortical processing, how cortical layers learn sequences, and how cortical columns learn to model objects through movement.

 Building on Mountcastle’s proposal that the neocortex is made up of identical cortical columns, we are working on filling in the pieces of the cortical circuit – understanding each layer, what the neurons are doing, and how a cortical column works.
 As part of this research, we have proposed a detailed model, consistent with anatomical and physiological evidence, that shows how cortical columns learn sensorimotor models of the world by combining sensory inputs with a movement-updated allocentric location signal.

 Find more information on cortical columns.